1

 Below are the required standardized file naming convention components that must be used to name all files before they are uploaded.

-5. File Type (File Extension): The File Type indicates the format of the file.
-Trading Partners should only name outbound files with the extension .x12, but Trading Partners may receive inbound files with different extensions (e.g., .html, .x12, .txt).
+Trading Partners should only name files with the extension .x12, however trading partners may receive response or acknowledgement files with different extensions (ex.: .html, .x12, .txt).

 Below are examples for each transaction that Trading Partners may submit: